MAMDANI’S ILL-ADVISED PLAN FOR NYC’S HOMELESS

 CONCLUSION

 A favorite speculation has been how American and world history would have been different had JFK not been assassinated.
 Would he have pulled us out of Viet Nam as has been speculated?
-If so, would there have been an antiwar movement in the 60’s with the attendant protests, turmoil and violence?
+If so, would there have been an antiwar movement in the 1960’s with the attendant protests, turmoil and violence?
 Would MLK and RFK still have been assassinated?
 Would the civil rights movement have progressed differently, more peacefully?
 We will never know.
 There have been many books written about this topic, including one by Stephen King called “11/22/63” about a fictional time traveler who journeys back to 1963 to try to prevent the assassination, which makes fascinating “what if” reading.

 Virtually the entire country became immersed in the assassination and its aftermath for weeks, if not months.
 My recollection is that the news networks covered it continuously.
-A cloud of conspiracy still hangs over the assassination nearly 60 years later.
+A cloud of conspiracy still hangs over the assassination 62 years later.
 As I said, books have been written and movies produced dealing with the conspiracy theories.
 Did Oswald act alone?
 Was he tied to the KGB or the CIA?
 How did Ruby get close enough to kill Oswald from point-blank range?
 Was there an accomplice on the grassy knoll?
 Why was Ruby killed in prison?
 What of the roles, if any, of mobsters, like Sam Giancana, Head of the Chicago mob, and Carlos Marcello, Head of the New Orleans mob, as well as the CIA, the FBI, the Russians, and/or Castro?
 Were the Warren Commission’s findings accurate or part of a cover-up?

 For you readers of a certain age, what are your memories of the assassination and its aftermath?
 Where were you when you heard the awful news?
 I would like to know.